 Digital Integration

-LIS is being built with modern software integration in mind.
-The Developer Hub shows that farm management software (like Agrianta) will be able to connect directly, making compliance reporting much more automatic.
+LIS is being built with modern software integration in mind, and this part is already under way: LIS for Cattle began its integration stage with industry software providers in 2026.
+The Developer Hub shows that farm management software (like Agrianta) will be able to connect directly, and Livestock Information Ltd's advice is that "if you report movements using farm management software, you will need to speak to your software provider", making compliance reporting through connected software much more automatic.

 What You Need to Do Now

-1. Keep your CPH details current - Make sure your County Parish Holding numbers are up to date with APHA
+- Keep your CPH details current - Make sure your County Parish Holding numbers are up to date with APHA.
+BCMS is running a data cleanse ahead of the move, so tidy records now migrate cleanly later

 Common Questions